chuddayo/Maven.GradedStudents/README.md

 <br><br><br><br><br>

 ### Part 2.2; Defining construction
-* Define a `Classroom` constructor whose parameters are used to initalize its instance variable.
+* Define a `Classroom` constructor whose parameters are used to initialize its instance variable.
 The class `Classroom` should support 3 different ways of being constructed.

 	1. The class `Classroom` should define a constructor which takes an argument of an `int` representative of the `maxNumberOfStudents` that this `Classroom` can hold.